-- 11. If gas does not emerge and fuel pump is faulty or fuel strainer or fuel line from tank to pump is clogged. - WHAT TO DO - 11.
+- gas does not emerge and fuel pump - WHAT TO DO - 11.
+If is faulty or fuel strainer or fuel line from tank to pump is clogged. - 11.
 Check for stoppage by removing gas line from fuel pump.
 Remove tank filler cap, blow through gas line and listen for bubbling sound in tank.
 See page 53 for cleaning fuel strainer. - 12.
-If outside of carburetor is wet or there is a strong smell of gas, carburetor may be flooded, possibly caused by stuck choke valve or float needle - 12.
-Tap around outside of carburetor with piece of wood or plastic tool handle, wait 5 or 10 minutes, and try starter again with a fully depressed accelerator pedal. - Linkage stuck, air cleaner clogged. - Remove air cleaner elbow from top of carburetor and check that choke and all linkages are free to move.
+If outside of carburetor is wet or there is a strong smell of gas, carburetor may be flooded, possibly caused by stuck choke valve or float needle valve. - 12.
+Tap around outside of carburetor with piece of wood or plastic tool handle, wait 5 or 10 minutes, and try starter again with a fully depressed accelerator pedal. - 13.
+Linkage stuck, air cleaner cloqued. - 13.
+Remove air cleaner elbow from top of carburetor and check that choke and all linkages are free to move.